alessandrosp/shingiron/docs/_places/rapport.md

     content:
     when:
     verdict:
-  - author:
+  - author: Lorenzo
-    content:
+    content: Claimed to be closed and was open.
+Claimed to have mixed nuts and did.
+Claimed to know how to make cocktails and didn’t.
-    when:
+    when: 2011-11-06
-    verdict:
+    verdict: 2
 ---